turingschool/curriculum/source/projects/blogger.markdown

 Inside the `change` method you'll see the generator has placed a call to the `create_table` method, passed the symbol `:articles` as a parameter, and created a block with the variable `t` referencing the table that's created.

 We call methods on `t` to create columns in the `articles` table.
 What kind of fields does our Article need to have?
-Since migrations make it easy to add or change columns later, we don't need to think of **everything&& right now, we just need a few to get us rolling.
+Since migrations make it easy to add or change columns later, we don't need to think of everything right now, we just need a few to get us rolling.
 Let's start with:

 * `title` (a string)
 * `body` (a "text")